 The amount of retail build-out costs vary depending on whether the space is in a major metropolitan area, or an older building in a smaller town.

-For office buildings that include retail space, the 2019 edition of Chain Store Age’s annual survey of retail build-outs put the average retail build-out cost at $56.53 per square foot.
+For office buildings that include retail space, the 2019 edition of Chain Store Age’s annual survey of retail build-outs put the average cost at $56.53 per square foot.

-In a retail build-out, flooring on average takes up $2.76 per square foot in a budget and ceilings take $1.81, according to Chain Store Age.
-The cost of either fixing, replacing or installing an HVAC system costs on average about $2.61 per square foot, or about $13,000 for a 5,000-square-foot space.
+In the average retail build-out, flooring takes up $2.76 per square foot in a budget and ceilings take $1.81, according to Chain Store Age.
+The cost of either fixing, replacing or installing an HVAC system costs about $2.61 per square foot, or roughly $13,000 for a 5,000-square-foot space.

 The typical cost of installing interior lighting is about $3.30 per square foot, according to Chain Store Age.

-On average, retail build-outs spend almost $10 a square foot on display fixtures or millwork, according to the Chain Store Age survey.
+On average, retail build-outs spend almost $10 a square foot on display fixtures or millwork, according to the survey.
 That’s roughly 20 percent of an average budget.

 Types of Commercial Office Build-Outs